Flat Holography & Holographic Renormalization: Scalar Field: Free scalar field solutions

 where the choice of $\beta$ in the Lorentzian cases stem from the fact that solutions which are regular in the interior have $|\omega|\ge m$, as elaborated in Appendix \ref{sec:planewaveExpansion}.
 In the massless limit, the above relations for $\beta_{\pm}$ become\footnote{Note that solving directly the massless wave equation we would infer $\beta_+ = \omega$ and $\beta_- = - \omega$ in case of $(\tau, r)$- coordinates, or $\beta_+=2i\omega$ and $\beta_-=0$ in the Lorentzian $(v,r)$ case.
 As will become clear in the remainder of this section, it will be convenient to work with \eqref{eq:betamassless_euc}, \eqref{eq:betamassless_tr}, \eqref{eq:betamassless_vr} also for massless fields. }

 The asymptotic behaviour of the field as $r \to \infty$ is therefore as follows: it is exponentially divergent in the Euclidean signature, oscillatory in the Lorentzian $(t,r)$-coordinates, and in the advanced $(v,r)$-coordinates it becomes either oscillatory or decays as a power law depending on the sign of the frequency.
 Specifically, the $\mathrm{(I)}$-branch corresponds to $\beta_+ = 0$ for $\omega < 0$ and is therefore non-oscillatory, while for $\omega > 0$ it is the $\mathrm{(II)}$-branch that becomes non-oscillatory.
-This behaviour is summarized in table \ref{tab:FrequenciesBranches}, in parallel with its map to retarded, $(u,r)$--coordinates.
+This behaviour is summarized in table \ref{tab:FrequenciesBranches}, in parallel with its map to retarded, $(u,r)$-coordinates.
 Notice that the branches are interchanged.
-For positive frequencies in $(u,r)$--coordinates, the $\mathrm{(I)}$-branch comes with $\beta_+ =0$ and is hence not oscillating, while for negative frequencies, the $\mathrm{(II)}$-branch is not oscillating.
-After applying a suitable $i \epsilon$ prescriptions that we will introduce in section \ref{sec:need_holo}, only the non-oscillating terms will be relevant.
-In the limit $r \to \infty$, the $\mathrm{(II)}$-branch contains the relevant negative frequencies at $\scri^{-}$ and the relevant positive frequencies at $\scri^+$.
+For positive frequencies in $(u,r)$-coordinates, the $\mathrm{(I)}$-branch comes with $\beta_+ =0$ and is hence not oscillating, while for negative frequencies, the $\mathrm{(II)}$-branch is not oscillating.
+The scattering data are the positive frequency part at $\scri^-$ and the negative frequency part at $\scri^+$.
+They correspond to the non-oscillating part of the solution in the coordinate systems adapted to $\scri^-$ and $\scri^+$, respectively $(v,r)$- and $(u,r)$-coordinates.
+In order to capture scattering data while working within a single coordinate system, it is hence not feasible to restrict only to Frobenius-type solutions; rather we need the Thomé solutions.
+The on-shell action is greatly affected by this, as detailed in \ref{sec:need_holo}, and this is the fundamental reason for the development of the rest of this paper.

 It may sometimes be convenient to use the more formal expression introduced above in \eqref{eq:formalTR-ansatz}.
 The differential operators $\beta_{\pm}$ in the different coordinates/signatures read

 This allows a repackaging of the field expansion \eqref{eq:TRasymptoticFullField} as